cristobalvasquezf/bain-challenge/README.md

 - If the data is in an external data source it's necessary create a new task just for data loading with retry mechanism provided by prefect.
 - The api was developed with FastAPI.
-- The coverage was not addressed with priority.
 - Logging is implemented with priority in order to check info, errors and debugging.
 - There are two docker files:
     - Dockerfile: this one correspond to FastAPI image